Béatrice Altariba

-Béatrice Altariba (born 18 June 1939) is a French actress who was active between 1956 and 1969.
+Béatrice Florence Andree Altariba-Homs (18 June 1939 – 14 July 2026) was a French actress who was active between 1956 and 1969, especially in French and Italian Golden Age Cinema for playing Cosette in Les Misérables and Diana in Totò Diabolicus.

-Biography
+Life and career

-Born in Marseille, she is the niece of symbolist poet Paul Fort.
+Born in Marseille on 18 June 1939, she was the niece of symbolist poet Paul Fort.
 She started her career in revues and musical theatre, then she made her film debut at 17.
 Altariba was also active in Italian cinema.
-Her last French television appearance was in the first episode of the TV series The Aeronauts in 1967.
+Her last French television appearance was in the first episode of the television series The Aeronauts in 1967.

+Altariba died in Paris on 14 July 2026, at the age of 87.